LazyShpee/discord-egobot/README.md

 # Egobot-rw

 This is a simple Discord selfbot written in Lua
-This is the rewrite of my original egobot
+This is the rewrite of my original egobot, I decided to restart from scratch to:
+* Remove its dependency to sqlite3
+* Have a better control over modules
+* Make everything be module, from aliases to config interface

 ## Getting Started